openstack-archive/fuel-docs/pages/terminology/o/overcommit.rst

 but may not be the best default rate for customer environments.
 If you do not know what your VM workload is going to be, reset this ratio to 1:1 to avoid CPU congestion.
-You can then monitor activity in your environment to determine whether a different overcommit ratio is appropriate for your environment.
+You can then use the :ref:`atop<atop-ops>` service and other tools to monitor activity in your environment to determine whether a different overcommit ratio is appropriate for your environment.